WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

 ####  Request body

-The POST request body should be in JSON format with the folowing structure:
+The `POST` request body should be in JSON format with the following structure:

 * `fromChainId` - ID of sending chain.
 * `fromAddress` - Asset source address.
-* `toChainId` - (Optional) For cross chain converts.
+* `toChainId` - (Optional) For cross chain conversions.
 ID of destination chain.
 * `toAddress` - Asset destination address.
 * `userAddress` - Caller address.
-* `amount` - Amount of tokens to be converted related to the decimals of the token.
+* `amount` - Amount of tokens to be converted denominated in the decimal precision of the token.
 * `eip155`- (Optional) For EVM converts only
-    * `slippage` - Slippage number.
+    * `slippage` - Slippage integer value.
 Max.
 50
-    * `permit` - (Optional) [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) gassless approve.
+    * `permit` - (Optional) [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612) gasless approvals.

 #### Success response body: